-This scheme was triggered in November 2012 and Darlington Borough Council has paid £0.235m up to 31st March 2019 this represents 25% of claims paid by MMI excluding the first £0.050m of claims.
-During 2018/19 the Council commissioned a further actuarial report from a firm of advisors, independent of MMI, who estimate at this time that the clawback amount could be as much as 50% of all claims excluding the first £50,000, this could be as much as £0.470m.
-In addition outstanding claims of £0.043m of which 50% could be borne by the Council.
-As a result the Council has a contingent liability of £0.257m, this being the 50% that the Council could be liable for (£0.470m + £0.022m) less the amount paid over to MMI to date (£0.235m).
+This scheme was triggered in November 2012 and Darlington Borough Council has paid £0.236m up to 31st March 2020.
+This represents 25% of claims paid by MMI excluding the first £0.050m of claims.
+During 2018/19 the Council commissioned a further actuarial report from a firm of advisors, independent of MMI, who estimate at this time that the clawback amount could be as much as 50% of all claims excluding the first £50,000, this could be as much as £0.472m.
+As a result the Council has a contingent liability of £0.236m, this being the 50% that the Council could be liable for less the amount paid over to MMI to date (£0.236m).

-Furthermore, the Council will be liable for 25% of all new claims that have incurred but not yet been reported but this could increase to 50% of all new claims, therefore, a figure for this contingent liability is unknown at this time.
+Furthermore, the Council will be liable for 25% of all new claims that have been incurred but not yet been reported but this could increase to 50% of all new claims, therefore, a figure for this contingent liability is unknown at this time.
 It is intended that further Actuarial reports will be commissioned on a regular basis.